meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [x] `sort`: Return projects sorted in asc or desc order.
 Default is desc.
     - [x] `starred`: Limit by projects starred by the current user.
     - [x] `statistics`: Include project statistics.
+    - [ ] `topic`: Comma-separated topic names.
+Limit results to projects that match all of given topics.
+See topics attribute.
     - [x] `visibility`: Limit by visibility public, internal, or private.
     - [x] `wiki_checksum_failed`: Limit projects where the wiki checksum calculation has failed (Introduced in GitLab Premium 11.2).
     - [ ] `with_custom_attributes`: Include custom attributes in response. (admins only)